 Hazel Dean Davis

-A passionate chamber musician, Hazel plays regularly in the Virginia Arts Festival Chamber Series, where critics have called her “the star of the show...she played with complete security and authority...whether asked for leaps, trills, or long beautiful sustained notes” (Virginian Pilot).
+A passionate chamber musician, Ms. Davis has been featured in the Virginia Arts Festival Chamber Series, where critics called her “the star of the show...she played with complete security and authority...whether asked for leaps, trills, or long beautiful sustained notes” (Virginian Pilot).

 Originally from St. Paul, Minnesota, Ms. Davis graduated from Harvard University in 2003 with a BA in Biological and Social Anthropology.
 At Harvard, she studied horn with James Sommerville and was active in the chamber and orchestral music scene, receiving both the David McCord Prize for Music and the Louis Sudler Top Senior Prize in the Arts.
 Ms. Davis studied with Caroline Lemen and Kendall Betts in St. Paul, and with Julie Landsman at The Juilliard School, where she received a Graduate Performance Diploma in 2004.
 She spent two summers as a Tanglewood fellow, and also enjoyed summers at the Marlboro Chamber Music Festival, the Pacific Music Festival, and the Aspen Music Festival.

 Ms. Davis is on faculty at the Longy School of Music in Cambridge and spends her summers as a faculty artist and teacher at the Brevard Music Center in North Carolina.
 She also maintains a private horn studio in Arlington, MA.

 Ms. Davis lives in the Boston area with her husband and three children.
 When not playing horn, you will find her running around the Arlington reservoir, reading novels at her favorite coffee shops, making granola, marching for minority and women’s rights, reading up on the latest discoveries in human evolution, and playing board games or crafting with her kids.